Anyone else taking a road trip this summer? It’s been awhile since we’ve just gotten in the car and drove! Man, I’m getting the itch again.

 Wherever my travel may be taking me, I’ve perfected my process for getting “road-trip ready”.
 Keep reading to see how my speedy yet thorough trip prep gets me out the door faster and onto the fun.

 For me packing my suitcase used to be such a chore.
 I would dreadfully wait until the night before I was supposed to leave and stay up all night running around, trying to wash last-minute laundry or running to the convenient store to get the travel-sized toiletries.
 It was a nightmare!
 I would be so stressed and exhausted by the time morning came, that I didn’t even want to go anymore.
 Ugh!
 I shiver when I think about those days.
 Why did I do that to myself?!

-Thankfully, due to our somewhat consistent travel (and my annoyed husband), I had to figure out a better system.
+Alas, due to our somewhat frequent travel (and my annoyed husband), I had to figure out a better system.
 So here are a few tricks I use to get that bag packed in a snap.

 - Have a set bag for your toiletries and leave everything you can in it.
 I now have a complete set of shower items, hair products, and even a separate toothbrush that I keep in that bag at all times.
-So when it comes time to pack, I toss my contact case in and I’m ready to go.
+So when it comes time to pack, I toss my daily-use products in and I’m ready to go.

 - Check the weather where you’re going and pack accordingly.
 I am always cold, so I tend to pack outfits that can be layered so I’m comfortable when it’s warm and then have a sweater for the cooler temps.

 - Pack less stuff!
 Back in the day I would lug a huge suitcase around and pack extra outfits.
 I broke that habit quickly after we started traveling in Europe and found that tight, busy streets coupled with old hotels that sometimes didn’t have elevators, did not work well with that.
 No bueno!
 Capsule wardrobe type of thinking really is key here!
 And don’t be afraid to wear an outfit twice– I promise, no one will notice!